sudoRaul/sudoRaul/README.md

 <br>

-- A passionate Self-taught Front-end developer 👨‍💻
+- A passionate Self-taught Full-Stack developer 👨‍💻
 - Currently learning Web Development by Self 🧑‍🏫
 - An active person with news technologies 🌐